 The residency is designed for artists interested in:

-- supporting the development of creative practice in Brisbane
+- developing their creative practice in Brisbane

 This residency provides artists with opportunities to: